 This new ritual got me thinking about what it means to be single, specifically a single Christian woman, during wedding season.
 Never am I more aware of my singleness than in the summertime, when my calendar is dotted with weekend ceremonies and I’m under pressure to find a date or prepare to sit through another wedding solo.

 When I turned 16, my dad made me a wooden hope chest.
-Before bridal showers and registries, girls received hope chests to fill dishes and doilies and linens in anticipation of when they would be married and setting ...1
+Before bridal showers and registries, girls received hope chests to fill dishes and doilies and linens in anticipation of when they would be married and setting up house with their new husband.
+That year, I spent all my birthday money on dishes and silverware and glasses to put in the chest.
+My grandma sent me doilies she had crocheted, and an elderly woman in our church knitted me an afghan.
+Once the chest ...1